 Get a rental or take your car on a great road trip to Montana de Oro State Park where you’ll find plenty to do.
 This park includes an incredible array of natural features, spanning over 8,000 acres.

 Enjoy rugged cliffs and coastal plains as you hike.
-Afterward, take a dip in the streams or at one of its exclusive sandy beaches like Spooner’s Cove.
+Afterward, one of the best things to do in San Luis Obispo is to take a dip in the streams or at one of its exclusive sandy beaches like Spooner’s Cove.
 You can even hike the 1,347-foot Valencia Peak mountain, offering sweeping views of the park’s natural beauty.

 Montana de Oro State Park includes campsites and RV access for those looking to extend their trip.
 Visitors can hike and bike the trails, eat in the picnic areas, fish, scuba dive, snorkel, or take advantage of the park’s guided tours.